Lakeview Academy: History

 From 1960 to 1970, public schools in Hall County were undergoing court ordered integration of public schools.
 In 1969, with the closure of Butler High School, Black students in Gainesville were integrated among the three remaining high schools.

 Physician Robert Tether helped charter Gainesville Academy as a private college preparatory school on August 21, 1968, appealing to parents who "wanted to form a new school that could give their kids a chance to be accepted into the college of their choice", according to Tether's son Rusty.
 After a year of fund-raising, the Gainesville Academy opened on North Bradford Street in September 1969, with classes for sixth- and seventh-graders.
 In 1970, it was advertised as "open to all who meet the acceptance criteria and pass the entrance examination, regardless of race, creed, or color".

 The academy was "initially providing Gainesville parents with an integration-free environment for their children", according to social historian Thomas Rasmussen.
 Author Winfred E. Pitts wrote, "Lakeview Academy, established in 1970 in response to desegregation, continues to grow as an almost exclusively white private school."
-Based on interviews of the former superintendent and assistant superintendent of Gainesville's public schools, Pitts wrote that although they each emphasized they could not prove it, "both of the men believe the founding of Lakeview Academy was racially motivated; that is, to keep Whites and Blacks in segregated schools".
+Based on interviews of the former superintendent and assistant superintendent of Gainesville's public schools, Pitts wote that although they each emphasized they could not prove it, "both of the men believe the founding of Lakeview Academy was racially motivated; that is, to keep Whites and Blacks in segregated schools".
 (In January 2005, Lakeview advertised in Atlantic Magazine that its enrollment of 530 included 12% students of color.
 In the 2019–2020 school year the student population was 93.8% White, 2.4% Asian, 2% Hispanic, and 1.7% Black.)

 Construction on "12 classrooms, a library and office" began in 1970 on Lakeview Drive.
 The first headmaster was Woodrow Light, who officiated on August 22, 1970, at the dedication of the school renamed Lakeview Academy.
 It had 87 students in first through ninth grades.
 Headmaster Light wrote, "We began the school year in September with eighty-seven students.
 The response from students, parents, trustees and friends has been so tremendous that our enrollment has steadily increased to ninety-six with additional applications pending."
 Enrollment at the end of that first school year surpassed 100 students.

 Work on the upper school building was completed in 1973, and then work started on the gym.
 Enrollment at the end of the school year 1973–1974 was 219, and five students were the first graduates.